 Mexico The number one employer in the Mexican aerospace industry

-Safran has been present in the aviation sector in Mexico for more than 30 years.
-With nearly 8,000 employees across 19 production, maintenance and engineering sites, Safran is currently the number one employer in the country's aviation industry.
+Safran has been present in the aviation sector in Mexico for more than 32 years.
+With more than 13,000 employees across 18 production, maintenance and engineering sites, Safran is currently the number one employer in the country's aviation industry.

 With a strong presence on the Mexican aviation market, Safran is a preferred partner of local airlines.
 The Group specializes in producing parts for the CFM56, SaM146 and LEAP engines.